 - Don’t let snow and ice unnecessarily accumulate, or remain on your roof

 - Remove trees or large branches that could fall and damage your roof

 “As the seasons change, make sure to give your roof a quick check.
 Colorado roofs see a wide range of temperatures and weather throughout the year.
 We also experience much harsher UV rays due to Colorado’s higher elevation.
 All of these things take a toll on your roof,” says Mike Wilhelm, President of Holladay Grace Roofing.

 Take an hour in the spring and fall to walk your roof, check your gutters and attic, and remove any debris.
 Also, be on the lookout for leaks after a heavy rainstorm or windstorm, a sagging roof deck, stain on your walls and ceiling, cracked or missing shingles, soft spots, paint blistering or peeling, and discolored shingles.
-If you spot any of those, don’t hesitate in contacting a company like JAE Construction to get the problem solved before it escalates into something more serious.
+If you spot any of those, don’t hesitate to contact Holladay Grace Roofing to get the problem solved before it escalates into something more serious.

 Take a quick look at the trees around your property.
 Are they dead?
 Do they have large branches that hang over your roof?
 Take the appropriate measures to remove the branches and, if necessary, the tree.
 Dead trees and large branches can cause significant damage year-round whether they are blown over from a storm or simply die and fall down.

 As a landlord, your best source of information is from your tenant.
 Build a good rapport with them and then respond in a timely manner if they tell you about something that concerns them.
 They are at the home every day and will be able to be on the lookout for any potential issues.
 A happy tenant is one that feels safe and comfortable in their rental and a happy landlord is one that receives their rent check every month.
 A damaged roof can quickly lead to upset tenants and costly repairs – in addition to expense related to addressing tenant issues.